somedatapacket/docs.humio.com/content/concepts/ingest-flow.md

 When an system sends data (e.g. logs) to Humio over one of the [Ingest APIs]({{< ref "ingest-api.md" >}}) or through an [ingest listener]({{< ref "ingest-listeners.md" >}}) the cluster node that receives the request is called the [arrival node]({{< ref "node-roles.md#arrival-node" >}}).
-The arrival node parses the incoming data and puts result (called an [event]({{< ref "events.md" >}}) on a Kafka message queue.
-The event is now ready to be processed by a Digest Node.
+The arrival node parses the incoming data and puts result (called a bulk of [events]({{< ref "events.md" >}}) on a Kafka message queue.
+The events are now ready to be processed by a Digest Node.

 <figure>
 {{<mermaid align="center">}}